Dillon Park and Recreation Department

-Soon, Sumter County will be able to offer volleyball, pickleball and basketball year-round.
+Sumter County Recreation & Parks will now be able to offer volleyball, pickleball and basketball year-round.

 “It just opens us up for so much more and gives us an area for day camps,” he said.
 “There’s a lot you can do with gyms.”

-The second phase will also include a new concessions area able to offer an expanded menu, or what Parnell calls “a full-service concession stand” with deep fryers and fountain drinks.
+A new concessions area will offer an expanded menu, or what Parnell calls “a full-service concession stand” with deep fryers and fountain drinks.

-The final phase of the Recreation & Parks makeover will be to remove the gazebo that sits outside the building and relocate the electrical equipment housed therein.
+The final phase of the Recreation & Parks makeover saw the removal of the gazebo that sits outside the building and the relocation of the electrical equipment housed therein.

-More parking spaces will be added, which will also benefit the Cultural Center, and heating and air conditioning will be added to the front offices.
+More parking spaces were added -- which will also benefit the Cultural Center -- and heating and air conditioning were added to the front offices.

 “It’s pretty exciting to know how this will change recreational opportunities for years to come,” he said.